prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

 message TimeSeries {
   // labels_refs is a list of label name-value pair references, encoded
   // as indices to the Request.symbols array.
 This list's length is always
-  // a multiple of two, and the underlying labels should be sorted.
+  // a multiple of two, and the underlying labels should be sorted lexicographically.
   //
   // Note that there might be multiple TimeSeries objects in the same
   // Requests with the same labels e.g. for different exemplars, metadata